End of tax year planning – have you utilised all your allowances? Act now

 End of year tax planning is an important element of both an individual and a business’s tax strategy to ensure that all tax reliefs and allowances available have been utilised in the current tax year.
 It is also an ideal opportunity to take a wider review of your circumstances and plan for the year ahead.

-With the new tax year starting on 6 April 2022, now is the time to take action to allow adequate time before the end of the tax year to implement any changes following a review.
+With the new tax year starting on 6 April 2023, it is important to take action now action to allow adequate time before the end of the tax year to implement any changes following a review.

-The global pandemic is still likely to be impacting many individuals and businesses, as are higher interest rates resulting from inflation, which the Bank of England estimate could reach 7% in spring 2022.
+With inflation currently remaining above 10% and the Bank of England base rate at 4%, this is placing additional pressure on both businesses and individuals.
 This makes it more important than ever to undertake a detailed review to identify any tax savings in the current year and plan for the year ahead.

-If you require advice or guidance on tax planning as we reach the end of the tax year or indeed for the year ahead, please do not hesitate to contact our specialist tax team.
+If you require advice or guidance on end of year tax planning as we reach the end of the tax year or indeed for the year ahead, please do not hesitate to contact our specialist tax team.
 We can provide a comprehensive review, tailored to individual needs and circumstances.

 The summary below outlines some of the tax issues that you should now be considering, to ensure you utilise the maximum tax savings as possible and all reliefs and allowances available are being fully utilised:

 End of year tax planning – personal tax

 Income Tax and National Insurance